laurentiuspurba/docs/aws/storage-gateway.md

 ### Volume Gateway - More on
 The volume interface presents your applications with disk volumes using the iSCSI block protocol.

+Data written to these volumes can be asynchronously backed up as point-in-time snapshots of your volumes, and stored in the cloud as Amazon EBS snapshots.

+Snapshots are incremental backups that capture only changed blocks.
+All snapshot storage is also compressed to minimize your storage charges.